bannersamuelson/Local-Store/README.md

-# nearby-clothing-app
+# Shop-Local
 Title Shop Local
 # Description
-I am going to create a website application that sells small business clothing items.
-You will be able to shop by store / or by clothing item Owners will be able to request item updates
-Simple design to encourage supporting local businesses.
+The website will be designed to assist local businesses to get more customers.
+It will have locations and suggestions of popular spots to visit.
 # Title
 Shop Local
 ## Project Description